Bede Camm: Life

 He was born Reginald Percy John Camm on 26 December 1864 in Sunbury-on-Thames, Surrey (then Middlesex), England, the son of John Brooke Maher Camm, a retired cavalryman of the 12th Royal Lancers and his wife, Caroline Arden.
 As a youth he was educated first at Westminster School and then at Keble College, Oxford, from which he received a Bachelor of Arts degree in Theology in 1884.

 Camm was ordained a minister in the Church of England in 1888, and passed a short period as a curate at St Agnes, Kennington Park.
 He was drawn to the Catholic Church, however, and he became a convert to Catholicism in 1890, received at Maredsous Abbey in Belgium.
 He was accepted into the novitiate of the abbey on 8 September of that same year and made his first profession as a monk on 8 December 1891.
 He was then sent to the Pontifical Atheneum of St. Anselm in Rome for further studies, where he was solemnly professed on Christmas Day 1894 and ordained as a Catholic priest on 9 March 1895 at the Basilica of St. John Lateran, by Cardinal Parocchi.
 Camm was then sent to live at Erdington Abbey, one of the first English members in a community of refugee monks from Germany.

 Camm developed a strong devotion to the English Martyrs who were being beatified by Pope Leo XIII during that period, seeing them as heroic witnesses to his new faith, who were also natives of England.
 Out of this, he was to publish his two-volume work Lives of the English Martyrs in 1904.
 While he was working on his book, he came to know Mother Mary of St Peter (née Marie-Adèle Garnier), foundress of the Benedictine Adorers of the Sacred Heart of Montmartre.
-She had just led her new monastic community from Paris, due to the anti-clerical laws enacted in France at the time.
+She had just led her new monastic community from Paris, due to the anti-clerical laws recently enacted by Émile Combes, the Prime Minister of the Third French Republic.
 The nuns built a new monastery located in Tyburn, the place of execution of many of the Catholic martyrs of the Tudor period.
 They opened a small shrine to the martyrs in the crypt of the monastery chapel and became the caretakers of the site.
 Camm developed a deep respect for the foundress.